 You can pay your Google Ads costs manually (manual payments), automatically (automatic payments), or have a credit line (monthly invoicing).
 The setting that you use affects how your promotional code will work.
 Here's what you will need to know:Automatic payments

-If you're using automatic payments, then all you need to do is enter the code by its expiration date and start advertising.
+If you're using automatic payments, then all you need to do is enter the code by its expiry date and start advertising.
 After your account meets the requirements mentioned in the promotional material, the portion of the promo code spent will appear as a sub-line under the Active promotions section in the current month’s card on the Billing Summary page within about 35 days.
 For example, if the offer says that you need to spend £25 within 30 days, you'll need to accrue at least £25 worth of clicks within 30 days before the credit will appear in your account.

 Promotional credits can only be applied to future advertising costs.
 Costs that you accrue before you get a credit, as well as costs that you accrue after you use up all of your credit, will be charged to the payment method in your account.

 Your ads will continue to run and accrue costs after your promotional credit has been used up.
 As always with Google Ads, you can stop advertising at any time by pausing your campaigns.
 Paused campaigns won't accrue any extra costs.

 If you're using manual payments, you'll need to enter the code by its expiry date and then meet the requirements mentioned in the promotional material.
 For example, if the offer says you need to spend £25 within 30 days, then you'll need to make a manual payment of at least £25 and also spend the £25 entirely by accruing enough clicks within 30 days.
 After spending the required amount, you'll see the portion of the promo code spent as a sub-line under the 'Active promotions' section in the current month’s card on the 'Billing summary' page within about 35 days.